San Fernando, Romblon: Demographics

-According to the 2015 census, San Fernando has a population of 23,271, which makes San Fernando the 3rd most inhabited town in the province of Romblon.
+According to the 2024 census, San Fernando has a population of 23,660, which makes San Fernando the 3rd most inhabited town in the province of Romblon.

+Language

 The variant Romblomanon language locally called Sibuyanon dialect (Sibuyanon Magdiwang-España Style) is the native language in 4 eastern barangays of the municipality, while the rest speaks Sibuyanon (Sibujanon Azagra-San Fernando Style).
 The town has a Majority of Catholics and a few INC, Born-again Christians, and other religions.

 Economy

 The municipality has various establishments including general merchandise stores, construction and welding shops, furniture outlets, funeral homes, rice mills, bakeshops, catering services, and one cable TV station.
 Fishing and Agriculture provides the main source of livelihood for the residents in San Fernando.
 The Sibuyan Sea and Cresta de Gallo serve as a fishing grounds due to its abundant marine animals like mackerel, sea quartz, tuna, dilis, tanguigue, lapu-lapu, and tropical fish to name a few.The Agriculture sector of San Fernando is Mainly Rice and Corn Planting.